In this guide 8 sections

 Menopausal insomnia feels inevitable because it is physiologically driven.
 Your hormones genuinely have changed.
 Your sleep architecture genuinely has altered.
 But “physiologically driven” does not mean “unchangeable.”

-Start with the foundational changes: cool room, moisture-wicking bedding, no alcohol after early afternoon, magnesium glycinate 200–400 mg before bed.
+Start with the foundational changes: cool room, moisture wicking bedding, no alcohol after early afternoon, magnesium glycinate 200 to 400 mg before bed.
 Track your sleep for two weeks.
 Notice what shifts.
-Then, if you’re still struggling, consider speaking with a GP or women’s health specialist about HRT or referring to a sleep specialist for CBT-I.
+Then, if you’re still struggling, consider speaking with a doctor or women’s health specialist about HRT or referring to a sleep specialist for CBT-I. Our practical sleep guide on how to fix your sleep and the dedicated perimenopause supplements that work round up are useful companion reads when you are ready to layer in.

 You’re not broken.
 Your sleep architecture is responding rationally to hormonal change.
 And that means it can respond equally rationally to thoughtful intervention.